lambert-stephen/U-Graduate/README.md

 **NOTE**
 To run our application, go to the following link:
 TestRun2-env.xptiszvwju.us-east-1.elasticbeanstalk.com
-To run our test cases, Run the UGraduateApplicationTests, all test pass as well as the github action tests This is our deployed application.
+-To run our test cases, Run the UGraduateApplicationTests, all test pass as well as the github action tests This is our deployed application.

 ## Description